 If the legislation passes, a higher tax bracket would be established for the largest corporations.
 Approximately 1,900 companies would pay the new rate, per the Department of State.
 The current maximum is $180,000 annually, and it would raise to $250,000 per year.

 Companies that have less than $250 million in revenue or assets wouldn't be affected by the legislations, as it would only apply to businesses that have at least $750 million in either of those brackets.

 Although some businesses may be scared away, Secretary of State Jeffrey Bullock thinks Delaware is still a great place for corporations to incorporate because of its world-renowned Chancery Court along with a government that's always quick to react to business changes.

 Want help creating a tax shelter?
 Post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers you find on UpCounsel went to quality law schools that include the likes of Harvard Law and Yale Law.
-Plus the average experience in legal is 14 years, while working with or on behalf of companies like Google, Stripe, and Twilio.
+Plus the average experience in legal is 14 years, while working with or on behalf of companies like Google, Menlo Ventures, and Airbnb.